msnabiel/RX-Asisstant--HackRX5.0/Round2/README.md

 - Supports multiple actions such as creating orders, checking eligibility, generating leads, and more.
 - Implements a conversational interface that keeps track of user sessions and pending actions.
 - Uses the Gemini and Flan-T5 models for understanding and processing queries.
+- Multiple languages support, from french to japanese, using deep-translator module.

 ## Installation